schrum2/MM-NEAT/README.txt

 It is inspired by the original NEAT, but also incorporates multiobjective evolution via NSGA-II, and supports several forms of modular neural networks.
 Support for the fitness shaping technique Targeting Unachieved Goals (TUG) is also included.
+Indirect encoding via HyperNEAT is also supported.
 The code was developed by Jacob Schrum (schrum2@southwestern.edu) while at the University of Texas at Austin.
 Dr. Schrum is now a professor at Southwestern University in Georgetown, TX.
 Links to publications and demos further explaining the code are available at the official webpage:

 http://nn.cs.utexas.edu/?mm-neat
 Also on Dr. Schrum's personal webpage: